API Endpoint Access URL

 Boolean |

-By default, the Text and Watermark removal API endpoint always returns a JSON Object (see Response Details ↓) containing the BASE64 encoded image output or a direct link to the output image stored in your private AWS S3 bucket if you've already connected your S3 storage credentials from the PixLab Console ↗.
+By default, the remove text from images API endpoint always returns a JSON Object (see Response Details ↓) containing the BASE64 encoded image output or a direct link to the output image stored in your private AWS S3 bucket if you've already connected your S3 storage credentials from the PixLab Console ↗.

 However, if this parameter is set to true, the raw image binary content is returned instead (see the Code Sample section for implementation details).